How Training to Failure Can Make You Fitter

 Adapting to lactate means that, instead of gasping and vomiting during intense exercise, you breathe more easily.
 You also develop blood buffers, which help maintain a healthy blood pH and prevent nausea.
 “How that shows up in terms of fitness is if you’re climbing or on a run, and the guy next to you is suffering and you’re not,” explains Elliott.

-While not all of the particulars explaining the effects of training to failure are clear, Dr. Francis Stephens at the U.K.’s University of Nottingham, says, “It likely has to do with metabolic and mechanical stress associated with fatigue within the muscle signaling for the adaptation.”
+While not all of the particulars explaining the effects of training to failure are clear, Dr. Francis Stephens, Ph.D. at the University of Exeter, says, “It likely has to do with metabolic and mechanical stress associated with fatigue within the muscle signaling for the adaptation.”
 Translation: burn it down.

 Don’t Forget Recovery